rosell-dk/webp-realizer/README.md

 Simply check that an image displays both in a browser with WebP support (ie Google Chrome or Opera) and in a browser without (ie Firefox or Internet explorer).
 Also check that the file is created.
 RemIf the permissionscript do

-## A similar project
-The project is very similar to [WebP on demand](https://github.com/rosell-dk/webp-on-demand).
-The converter is the same, but *WebP on demand* does not require the HTML.
-Instead, the jpeg/png is routed to the converted file for clients that supports webp.
-That is, conditionally.

-Pros and cons compared to [Webp on demand](https://github.com/rosell-dk/webp-on-demand):

-PRO: This works better with CDN's<br>
-CON: This does not work on images referenced in CSS<br>
-CON: You will have to have control of the markup

 ## Limitations
 * The solution does not work on Microsoft IIS server
 * The solution requires PHP > 5.5.0 compiled with webp support